Ichmed/Thousndoor/World/Places/Folded Fjords.md

 ## Geography
 #### Highlands
-The highland atop the fjords are covered in rolling hills with sparse vegitation of brushes and coniferous trees.
+The highland atop the fjords are covered in rolling hills with sparse vegetation of brushes and coniferous trees.
 Up here, a thin layer of snow coats everything for most of the year.
 During the winter temperatures as low as -30° are possible.

 #### Banks
-At the foot of the mighty fjoirds lie the Banks, a collection of sandbanks, overgrown with hardy grasses and reeds.
-They are often reinforced with wooden floodwalls or dikes to prevent errosion and enable local fishing villages to settle.
+At the foot of the mighty fjords lie the Banks, a collection of sandbanks, overgrown with hardy grasses and reeds.
+They are often reinforced with wooden flood walls or dikes to prevent erosion and enable local fishing villages to settle.
 Even during the winter the temperature seldom dips below -5° and the salty ocean is always ice free.